-Hewson and his friends were part of a surrealist street gang called “Lypton Village".
-The gang had a ritual of nickname-giving.
-Paul had several names: first, he was “Steinvic von Huyseman“, then just “Huyseman“, followed by “Houseman“, “Bon Murray“, “Bono Vox of O’Connell Street", and finally just “Bono".
-Bonavox was the name of a hearing aid shop they regularly passed on North Earl Street, just off O'Connell Street, in Dublin.
+Hewson and his friends were part of a surrealist street gang called “Lypton Village” that like most gangs had a ritual of nickname-giving.
+Hewson had several names: first, he was “Steinvic von Huyseman“, then just “Huyseman“, followed by “Houseman“, “Bon Murray“, “Bono Vox of O’Connell Street“, “Bona Vox” and finally just “Bono“.

 WTF???
 Bonavox of O’Connell Street???
 After doing some research, “Bonavox” was the name of a hearing aid shop the crew regularly passed on North Earl Street, just off O’Connell Street, in Dublin, Ireland.
 Here’s the storefront…

 Initially, Bono disliked the name “Bono Vox” until he found out it meant “good voice” in Latin.